Making a reservation & payment

 What do I receive as confirmation for my holiday booking?

 All bookings are a confirmed with a Final Itinerary which quotes all confirmation numbers, provider contact details and booking details.
-Your Final Itinerary also includes Australia Expat Travel contact details, destination information, activity information, payment status indicating monies paid and monies outstanding.
+Your Final Itinerary also includes Australia Expat Travel (AET) contact details, destination information, activity information, payment status indicating monies paid and monies outstanding.

 Do I need a visa to visit Australia?